inventory management

 What is the easiest free way to track inventory for a small business?

 Google Sheets is the easiest free option for most small businesses.
 It's accessible from any device, shareable, and flexible enough to build a basic bill-of-materials tracker.
-For very early-stage makers with fewer than 10 materials and one sales channel, a simple spreadsheet with columns for item, quantity on hand, and reorder level is enough to get started.
+For very early-stage makers with fewer than 10 materials and one sales channel, a simple spreadsheet with columns for item, quantity on hand, cost per unit, and reorder level is enough to get started.
 The main limitation is that you have to update it manually after every sale or production run.

 Can I really track inventory with just a spreadsheet?